natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Kfir%20C.7.md

 The Kfir will begin to wing rip at 750 knots IAS.
 This is displayed on the left of your HUD allowing you to easily manage your speed without excessive head movement or taking your eyes off your target.

-The AIM-9G locking is at the bottom of your HUD, this can be difficult to learn, but once you do, it is not a big issue.
+The [[Python 3]] locking is at the bottom of your HUD, this can be difficult to learn, but once you do, it is not a big issue.

+==== The Python 3 ====
+The Kfir C.7 is one of the few aircraft with access to the very powerful [[Python 3]] missiles, it has an all aspect seeker, long range, high rate of acceleration, good flare resistance and 40Gs of overload, and can be used at both long and short range.
+However due to the very high rate of acceleration, it may not be able to make sharp turns at very close range (>1 km).
+It is close to impossible to evade a [[Python 3]] without the use of flares, so firing at distracted enemies are very likely to result in a kill.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in the bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->